stonsolabs/musical-instruments-platform/docs/CONTEXT.md

 - Affiliate Fetch
   - Use `GET /products/{id}/affiliate-urls` when no store links are provided (POST only when sending links).
 - AI Blog System
-  - **Structured JSON Generation**: All 24 templates now generate structured JSON format with sections, headers, and product integration
-  - **Professional Content**: Removed all AI mentions and emoticons, content appears completely human-written
-  - **Enhanced Templates**: 24 active templates covering all content types (reviews, guides, comparisons, tutorials, seasonal, artist spotlights, etc.)
+  - **Complete Blog Generation Feature**: Production-ready CLI system for generating and processing blog posts
+  - **Scalable Generation**: Can generate 1-500+ blog posts with intelligent idea variations
+  - **Rich Templates**: 5 active templates (buying_guide, comparison, review, general, artist_spotlight) with structured JSON output
-  - **Batch Processing**: Comprehensive batch generation system for 86+ posts using OpenAI batch API (50% cost savings)
+  - **Batch Processing**: Full workflow from generation to Azure OpenAI batch processing to database insertion
+  - **Evergreen Content**: All content is year-agnostic and SEO-optimized
 - Blog Main Page
   - Added “Most Read” and “Popular Tags” sections for better internal linking and discovery.
 - Technical SEO